top of page

 Frequently Asked Questions

-Do you need to live together for a partner visa?
+Do you need to be married to apply for a partner visa in Australia?

 Need assistance with a partner visa Australia application?